meedstrom/inline-anki/README.md

                                ("~" org-code verbatim)
                                ("+" (:strike-through t))))

-As for the web, Org exports underlines to HTML as `<span class="underline">`, so you can control how it ends up looking on your blog with a CSS rule such as the following.
+As for your own blog, Org exports underlines to HTML as `<span class="underline">`, so you can control how it ends up looking with a CSS rule such as the following.

     span.underline {
         text-decoration: none;